mmtk/mmtk-core/docs/portingguide/src/howto/nogc.md

 We recommend going through the [list of constants in the documentation](https://www.mmtk.io/mmtk-core/public-doc/vm/trait.ObjectModel.html) and seeing if the default values suit your runtime's semantics, changing them if required.

 ## MMTk initialization
-Now we want to actually initialize MMTk.
+Now that we have most of the boilerplate set up, the next step is to initialize MMTk so that we can start allocating objects.

 ### Runtime changes
-Create a `mmtk.h` header file which exposes the functions required to implement NoGC and `#include` it in the relevant runtime code.
+Create a `mmtk.h` header file in the runtime folder of the binding (i.e. `mmtk-X/X`) which exposes the functions required to implement NoGC and `#include` it in the relevant runtime code.
 You can use the [DummyVM `mmtk.h` header file](https://github.com/mmtk/mmtk-core/blob/master/vmbindings/dummyvm/api/mmtk.h) as an example.

-Note: It is convention to prefix all MMTk API functions exposed with `mmtk_` in order to avoid name clashes.
+**Note:** It is convention to prefix all MMTk API functions exposed with `mmtk_` in order to avoid name clashes.
 It is *highly* recommended that you follow this convention.

 Having a clean heap API for MMTk to implement makes life easier.
 Some runtimes may already have a sufficiently clean abstraction such as OpenJDK after the merging of [JEP 304](https://openjdk.org/jeps/304).
 In (most) other cases, the runtime doesn't provide a clean enough heap API for MMTk to implement.
 In such cases, it is recommended to create a class (or equivalent) that abstracts allocation and other heap functions like what the [V8](https://chromium.googlesource.com/v8/v8/+/a9976e160f4755990ec065d4b077c9401340c8fb/src/heap/third-party/heap-api.h) and ART bindings do.
 Ideally these changes are upstreamed like in the case of V8.